 Kidney beans provide soluble fiber and a plant-based protein.
 These essential nutrients regulate blood pressure and glucose levels.

-Kidney beans do contain phosphorus, however, nutrient levels often decrease during digestion.
 This is because the phytates in kidney beans will bind to phosphorus.
-Subsequently, the level of phosphorus ingested will be lower.
+Therefore, the amount of phosphorus actually absorbed into the bloodstream will be lower.

 Those with a phosphorus restriction still should be mindful of this food in regards to their overall phosphorus intake, especially from additives.